-In 2020/21, Council's achievements included:
+In 2022/23, Council's achievements included:

-- Implementing the Maroondah COVID-19 Recovery Plan including: continuing the Be Kind Maroondah initiative and MaroondahConnect community support phone line; installing outdoor dining and pop up park infrastructure; building wellbeing capacity though the Certificate of Creating Wellbeing; and ongoing coordination of emergency relief and volunteering support in Maroondah. - Constructing sporting infrastructure upgrades at Jubilee Park and Proclamation Park in Ringwood; and at Springfield Park, Dorset Recreation Reserve and Eastfield Park in Croydon. - Constructing the Parkwood Dog Park in Ringwood North. - Developing the Maroondah Liveability, Wellbeing and Resilience Strategy 2021-2031 (including the Health and Wellbeing Action Plan 2021-2023 and Positive Ageing Framework and Action Plan 2021-2025).
+- Continuing to monitor the social and economic impacts of the COVID-19 pandemic and provide responses aligned to community needs. - Completing sporting infrastructure upgrades at Jubilee Park (Maroondah Edge regional indoor cricket training hub) in Ringwood; and at Dorset Recreation Reserve, Cheong Park and Ainslie Park in Croydon. - Developing the Maroondah Extreme Sports Strategy and Maroondah Stadium Sport Strategy. - Opening the Parkwood Dog Park in Ringwood North. - Continuing implementation of the Maroondah Liveability, Wellbeing and Resilience Strategy 2021-2031 (including the Health and Wellbeing Action Plan and the Positive Ageing Framework and Action Plan 2021-2025).